HugoYau/Technical-Analysis-Bot/README.md

 ## Usage

-Get the list of equity from ListofSecurities or scraping online first before usage:
+Get the list of equity from ListOfSecurities or scraping online first before usage:
 ```
 scraping.py
 ```